 Prepare the Properties

-In addition, before you liquidate your assets in Shoreline, you have to prepare those properties for sale.
+In addition, before you liquidate your assets in Seattle, you have to prepare those properties for sale.
 Otherwise, you won’t get top dollar.
 If you are selling them with tenants in place, as a packaged portfolio, you may be able to get away with leaving them in as-is condition, assuming that means decent enough for them to pass inspections and be financed.

 On the other hand, if the house or apartments you want to sell unoccupied units, you will want to make sure they look their best so you can attract the right buyers.
 This doesn’t necessarily mean making major renovations, but you will usually have to make all the obviously needed repairs.
 Still, since the goal is to make money, you don’t want to wind up sinking too much cash into a bunch of repairs that won’t give you any return.
 And, again, a top agent can provide some objective guidance here.